 Uncompromised Performance for Diverse Workloads Across Multiple Architectures

-This article introduced oneAPI and the beta Intel oneAPI Toolkits and outlined the components that are part of the Intel oneAPI Base Toolkit.
-The beta release includes toolkits to help users in the HPC, AI, analytics, deep learning, IoT, and video analytics domains transition to oneAPI.
+This article introduced oneAPI and the Intel oneAPI Toolkits and outlined the components that are part of the Intel oneAPI Base Toolkit.
+Intel’s oneAPI products include toolkits to help users in the HPC, AI analytics, IoT, and video analytics domains.
 The DPC++ programming guide provides complete details on the various constructs supported for optimized accelerator performance.
 The OpenMP example shown in the article is for a C++ program.
-However, GPU offload will be supported for C and Fortran as well. oneAPI provides the software ecosystem you need to port and run your code on multiple accelerators.
+However, GPU offload is supported for C and Fortran as well. oneAPI provides the software ecosystem you need to port and run your code on multiple accelerators.